Chicago White Sox welcome back groundskeeper who wrongly spent 23 years in prison

 After his release, Coleman’s friends and family reached out to the White Sox organization.
 Coleman had expressed his desire to return to work once he was released.

-The team gave him a job interview and soon welcomed him back to his old job.
-The only difference is location.
-In the 1990s, Coleman would have worked at Comiskey Park.
-The White Sox now play their games at Guaranteed Rate Field.
+The team gave him a job interview and soon welcomed him back to his old job as groundskeeper at Guaranteed Rate Field -- formerly known as Comiskey Park.

 “Glad to see him out.
 Glad to see him back."